Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

 The 2.6 km configuration uses a TCo3839 grid (where T stands for truncation, C for cubic, and o for octahedral), corresponding to a spectral truncation of $n=3839$ and an octahedral reduced grid with $N_{g} = 7680$ Gaussian latitudes and $15360$ longitudes along the equatorial Gaussian latitudes.
 The 1.3 km configuration uses a TCo7679 grid, corresponding to a spectral truncation of $n=7679$ and an octahedral reduced grid with $N_{g} = 15360$ Gaussian latitudes and $30720$ longitudes along the equatorial Gaussian latitudes.
 The semi-implicit, semi-Lagrangian formulation of the dynamical core, combined with a physics compatible with long time steps, allows the use of large time steps of 240 s and 120 s for the 2.6 km and 1.3 km configurations, respectively.

-At a horizontal resolution of 2.6 km, a radiative time step of 20 minutes is employed, corresponding to one radiation call every five model time steps.
-The coarsening factor is 5.8, meaning that the surface and radiation grids are 5.8 times coarser than the atmospheric grid.
+Temporal coarsening is applied to radiation calculations, and spatial coarsening is used for both radiation and surface flux calculations, while topography is maintained at atmospheric resolution.
+At a horizontal resolution of 2.6 km, the radiative timestep is 20 minutes, corresponding to one radiation call every five model time steps.
+The spatial coarsening factor is 5.8, meaning that the surface and radiation grids are 5.8 times coarser than the atmospheric grid.
 In the 1.3 km configuration, the radiation time step is larger than that of the 2.6 km configuration.
-The 1.3 km simulation presented here is an older exploratory run, with specificities that have not been revised since the first tests, unlike the 2.6 km simulation.
-The 1.3 km coarsening factor (11.6) is much larger than that of the 2.6 km simulation (5.8) because it uses the same grid for coarsening as the 2.6 km configuration.
+The 1.3 km simulation presented here is an older exploratory run, with specificities that have not yet been revised since the first tests, unlike the 2.6 km simulation.
+The 1.3 km spatial coarsening factor (11.6) is much larger than that of the 2.6 km simulation (5.8) because it uses the same grid for coarsening as the 2.6 km configuration.